Ada-Developers-Academy/daily-curriculum/topic_resources/josephus.md

 ##Assignment

 ###Before starting to code:
-In a randomly assigned groups, talk about how to solve the problem.
+In a groups, talk about how to solve the problem.
  - **Inputs**: circle size, starting position, number of people to skip
  - **Output**: last position left standing